 Practice Management/AAOE Instruction Courses are not required to have a member as an instructor.

 New Skills Transfer lab abstracts must be submitted by the Jan.
 13, 2015 deadline.
 Select New Skills Transfer Lab as the submission type and select Create.
 You will be required to complete additional questions regarding lab requirements.

-Directors of Skills Transfer labs and didactics presented at the 2012 Joint Meeting will be sent information on the status of their course in January.
-The online submitter for reinvited Skills Transfer labs will open in Feb.
-2013.
+Directors of Skills Transfer labs and didactics presented at the 2013 Annual Meeting will be sent information on the status of their course in January.